Coinbase Exchange uses cursor pagination for all REST requests which return arrays.

 before query parameter.
 Your initial request can omit this parameter to get the default first page.

-The response will contain a
+The response contains a

-The response will also contain a
+The response also contains a